MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/create-a-phone-system-call-queue.md

   - Client desktop Lync 2013 (versioni a 32 e 64 bit)

-  - Tutti i modelli di telefoni IP supportati per Skype for Business online.
-Vedere [Getting telefoni Skype Business online](getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md).
+  - All IP phone models supported for Skype for Business Online.
+See [Getting phones for Skype for Business Online](getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md).

   - Client Mac Skype for Business (versione 16.8.196 e versioni successive)